 My two-year-old son gave me this great father’s day card this morning (I think mummy helped …), but the wording on the front got me wondering about a small grammar point: is it Father’s Day or Fathers’ Day?
 (That is, the day for daddy, or for all fathers?)

-On the other side, there’s a Robin Williams movie from 1997 called Fathers’ Day.
+But on the other side, there’s a Robin Williams movie from 1997 called Fathers’ Day.

 A quick search reveals a lot of advice about the position of the apostrophe in this phrase — apostrophes are a common source of obsession for grammar pedants.
 Here’s the note from a fairly reliable site:

 A number of American Holidays have possessive forms, and are peculiarly inconsistent.
-“Mother’s Day” and “Father’s Day” are easy enough, one parent at a time, and “Parents’ Day” is nicely pluraiized, as is “Presidents’ Day” which celebrates the birthdays of both Washington and Lincoln.
+“Mother’s Day” and “Father’s Day” are easy enough, one parent at a time, and “Parents’ Day” is nicely pluralized, as is “Presidents’ Day” which celebrates the birthdays of both Washington and Lincoln.
 “All Souls’ Day (Halloween),” of course, takes a plural possessive.
 “Veterans Day” is plural but not possessive, for historical reasons shrouded in mystery.
 Martin Luther King Jr. Day has no possessive.
 “New Year’s Day,” “St. Valentine’s Day,” St. Patrick’s Day,” and “April Fool’s Day” all have their singular possessive form, and so, while we’re at it, does “Season’s Greetings.”
 Note that “Daylight Saving Time” is neither possessive nor plural.

 I’m not sure it is this simple, though.
 In French, today is la fête des pères (Fathers’ Day), presumably because while a person may have only one father, it is all dads who are being fêted today.

-But however you write it, happy holiday to my dad and all dads out there!
+Still, however you write it, happy holiday to my dad and all dads out there!